Managing your research profile

 Brunel University London is a research-intensive university, with 82% of Brunel’s research rated as international standing and 10% rated as world-class in the 2008 RAE.
 In order to maintain this momentum and maximise the visibility of all our research, all academic staff are encouraged to use BRAD and BURA to manage their research profiles and ensure that their publications are as widely disseminated as possible.
 Doing so effectively is increasingly important to funding bodies and government and helps to generate research impact.

 Brunel Research Database (BRAD)

 BRAD is the University’s research database and aims to provide a comprehensive record of all publications for all research staff.
 Data from BRAD is also used to produce up-to-date research profiles for academic staff on the University website and is used to prepare submissions for the Research Excellence Framework (REF).

 Brunel University London Research Archive (BURA)

 BURA provides a showcase for the University’s research publications by making the full-text freely available via the Internet, subject to copyright permissions.
 Archiving in BURA is not intended to be an alternative to standard publication but is a complementary approach to disseminate Brunel’s research outputs as widely as possible.
-BURA provides free access to more than 8000 full-text publications and doctoral theses.
+BURA provides free access to over 8000 full-text publications and doctoral theses.

 Why should your publications be in BURA?

 - It provides a permanent showcase for your research;

 - BURA improves the dissemination, visibility and impact of your research publications (studies have shown that open access articles are cited more often than articles that are only available in subscription-based sources);

-- Including your publications in BURA helps to ensure that you comply with Research Councils UK (RCUK), HEFCE and Brunel's open access mandates and policies and those of many other research funders.
+- Including your publications in BURA helps to ensure that you comply with Research Councils UK (RCUK), HEFCE and Brunel's open access mandates and policies as well as those of many other research funders.

 Open access at Brunel